t41372/t41372.github.io/README.md

 ### Todos
-- [ ] What's new in the terminal to display new features in the terminal
+- [x] What's new in the terminal to display new features in the terminal
 - [x] terminal's size adaptation onto different screen size
-- [ ] change terminal background
+- [x] change terminal background
 - [x] add a super cool RGB glitching effect on my name
 - [ ] try put a neon effect on something
+- [ ] add a "about" page